link1905/Unity-SummerRest/README.md

   ![](Screenshots/1_guide_6_request.png)
 - Click on `Do Request` to call your endpoint in EditMode
   ![](Screenshots/1_guide_7_make_request.png)
 - We are tightly sticking the request to the product `1` (we need to change the path in case we refer to another product).
-The plugin supports `smart string` in typing the relative path of a **Request** (we consider the path of Domain and Service are stable, so currently we do not allow it)
+The plugin supports `smart string` in typing the relative path of a **Request** (we consider the paths of Domain and Service are stable, so currently we do not allow it)
-  - You need to embed your dynamic strings inside `"{}"` eg. "{productId}"
+  - You need to embed dynamic strings inside `"{}"` eg. "{productId}"
   - Then a list will be shown for replacing that values in the final url
   - To continue the previous example, please change the relative path from `1` to `{productId}`.
 Then, the final URL looks the same as the previous step
     ![](Screenshots/1_guide_7_1_smart_path.png)